Benchmarking the Robustness of Agentic Systems to Adversarially-Induced Harms: Related Work

 \section{Related Work}

 \paragraph{Agentic systems} Recent work has demonstrated the potential of LLM-based multi-agent systems in a wide range of applications.
-As demonstrated by \cite{du2023mad}, the use of multiple instances of a model in a debate can enhance the reasoning capabilities, thereby improving the factuality of mathematical reasoning and question-answering tasks. \citet{hong2023metagpt, qian2023chatdev, li2023camel} have demonstrated the capabilities of agentic systems in code generation tasks.
-These works use workflows inspired by real software development teams, separating the model in distinct agents with unique roles, such as managers, programmers and testers.
+As demonstrated by \citet{du2023mad}, the use of multiple instances of a model in a debate can enhance the reasoning capabilities, thereby improving the factuality of mathematical reasoning and question-answering tasks.
+This approach was extended by automatically discovering such systems~\citep{huautomated, zhangaflow}. \citet{hong2023metagpt, qian2023chatdev, li2023camel} have demonstrated the capabilities of agentic systems in code generation tasks, using workflows inspired by real software development teams , separating the model in distinct agents with unique roles, such as managers, programmers and testers.
 Furthermore, agentic systems have demonstrated their potential in general personal assistant tasks, as outlined in the GAIA-benchmark \citep{mialon2023gaia}.
 These tasks often require the use of multiple tools, such as browsing the internet or files, writing code, and multi-hop reasoning.

-However, it was discovered that when confronted with such tasks, agentic systems might behave in an unexpected and undesired way.
+However, it was discovered that when confronted with complex tasks, agentic systems might behave in an undesired way.
 During the development of the Magentic-One system~\citep{fourney2024magentic}, it was discovered that without additional safeguards, these agents would perform harmful actions, such as attempting to recruit human help or even drafting freedom-of-information requests.
+More recently, several instances of malicious action executed by agents have been discovered~\citep{schmotz2026skill,liu2026agent,ying2026uncovering}.
 Drawing upon these observations, we hereby propose a benchmark for the security testing of models and defense mechanisms with regard to dangerous actions, allowing future works to more effectively test the security of their systems with regards to malicious actions.